August 01, 2022 6 min read

 Dentistry – like the rest of the healthcare industry – has been moving away from an analog system towards a digital workflow, and 3D printing is quickly becoming the new standard of care.
 Clinicians are more aware of the benefits of integrating a digital workflow into their practice – lower costs, a faster turn-around time, high-quality outputs – and are making the transition to digital dentistry.

 Transitioning to digital dentistry can be challenging without professional guidance.
 This article will help guide dentists and clinicians through the different advantages of adopting 3D printing in their practice, and what resources are available to get started.
-And if you would like to learn more about getting started with 3D printing at your practice, you can register for our upcoming webinar with Dr. Schafer on August 3rd.
+And if you would like to learn more about getting started with 3D printing at your practice, you can check out our webinar with Dr. Schafer.

 The development of digital technology is centered around core challenges in the dental sphere that labs and clinicians, and ultimately patients, are facing – long waiting times, inaccurate results, and higher costs.
 The introduction of intra-oral scanners in combination with advancements in subtractive and additive manufacturing, and increasingly powerful software, has revolutionized the turn-around time for the most essential workflows – including crowns, inlays/onlays, bridges, and much more.